Active Substance: laronidase

 The study showed that Aldurazyme had improved both the FVC and the walking ability of patients at 26 weeks.
 This effect was maintained for up to four years.

 In children under five years of age, Aldurazyme reduced the levels of GAGs in the urine by about 60%.
 Half of the children treated had a normal size liver at the end of the study.

 What is the risk associated with Aldurazyme?

-Aldurazyme should not be used in people who may have a severe allergic reaction (such as an anaphylactic reaction) to laronidase or any of the other ingredients.
+Aldurazyme must not be used in people who are severely allergic to laronidase or any of the other ingredients.

 Why has Aldurazyme been approved?

 The CHMP decided that Aldurazyme gives effective control of the symptoms of MPS I. The Committee decided that Aldurazyme’s benefits are greater than its risks and recommended that Aldurazyme be given marketing authorisation.